 G20 and X20 doors are constructed of 2mm steel, have internal reinforcing and an insulated core, and therefore provide a greater level of security.
 This makes them ideal for buildings needing increased levels of security, such as gun rooms, pharmacies and panic rooms.

-For buildings which face severe threats, our X15 steel security doors, which are approved to LPS 1175: Issue 7 and are also accredited by Secured by Design, are ideally placed to withstand prolonged attacks.
+For buildings which face severe threats, our X15 steel security doors, which are approved to LPS 1175: Issue 7, are ideal to withstand prolonged attacks.